David-CB-UK/sir-john-donne-reenactment/README.md

 <!-- TODO: Describe the form functionality -->
 - Allows users to register or submit information

-Allows visitors to send enquiries about the Re-enactment project.
+Allows visitors to send enquiries about the re-enactment project.

 After submission, users are redirected to a confirmation page indicating that their message has been received.
 ![Sign Up](assets/images/readme/signup.png)